johnnjogu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-TRUEKNOWLEDGE, followed by a new line.
+Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.